darkfender85/CleverProgrammerCourse/Mod-10/TwitterClone/twitter-clone-app/readme.md

     - Call function on load of js
     - Console log response

-## TODO: Get search input and use it to build a `url` like the one above
+## DONE: Get search input and use it to build a `url` like the one above

 This time you are building a dynamic url that will change based on the user's search input